skmalviya/AVeriTeC_SKDU/README.md

 # AVeriTeC

 Data, knowledge store and source code to reproduce the baseline experiments for the [AVeriTeC](https://arxiv.org/abs/2305.13117) dataset, which will be used for the 7th [FEVER](https://fever.ai/) workshop co-hosted at EMNLP 2024.

+## NEWS:
+ - 19.04.2024: The submisstion page (with eval.ai) for the shared-task is alive, you can participate by submitting your predictions [here](https://eval.ai/web/challenges/challenge-page/2285/overview)!
+ -
 ## Dataset
 The training and dev dataset can be found under [data](https://huggingface.co/chenxwh/AVeriTeC/tree/main/data).
 Test data will be released at a later date.
 Each claim follows the following structure:
 ```json